kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#persistentvolumeclaim-v1-core"><code>[]k8s.io/api/core/v1.PersistentVolumeClaim</code></a>
 </td>
 <td>
-   <p>VolumeClaimTemplates is a list of claims that pods are allowed to reference.
+   <p>volumeClaimTemplates is a list of claims that pods are allowed to reference.
 Every claim in this list must have at least one matching (by name) volumeMount in one container in the template.
 A claim in this list takes precedence over any volumes in the template, with the same name.</p>